 Sluggers is our go-to choice after a Cubs’ game, and it’s a jack of all trades for continuing the good times.
 Keep drinking at the bar on the main floor, or head upstairs to the batting cages/arcade games/dueling piano bar.
 Definitely make fun of your friends who are uncoordinated and can’t swing a bat.

 Deuces and Diamond isn’t quite Paris Club, but it’s the closest thing you’ll find in Wrigley.
 It’s huge, with two floors and a great patio.
 Be real fancy and take the escalator upstairs, especially when you’re having trouble using your own two feet.

 The Cubby Bear is the Mecca of Wrigley on game day.
 It’s directly across the street from the stadium and attracts a huge crowd.
 Live music makes it a lively spot if that’s the kind of thing you’re looking for.

 Not for baseball fans.
 In fact, Guthrie’s is for people looking to get away from the baseball and Old Style.
 They have some of the friendliest staff around, and there’s plenty of board games to step up the entertainment factor without any baseball on TV.

 It’s 75 and sunny.
-Friday afternoon game day and you skipped work.
-Arietta is on the mound.
-Pregame beers at Murphy’s Bleachers just outside of right field is always the move.
+Friday afternoon game day and you skipped work to watch Arietta on the mound against the Cardinals.
+Pregame beers at Murphy’s Bleachers just outside of right field just became the greatest place in the world.

 Vines has one of the largest and best patios in the neighborhood and it stares directly at Wrigley Field.
 It’s ideal for eating, drinking, thinking about going inside to the game, and then continuing to drink on the patio without ever going inside to the game.